 In most cases, the driver who caused the U-turn accident is the only party who faces liability.
 However, in some cases, other parties may be liable as well.
 For instance, if the driver who caused a U-turn crash was working when it happened, the driver’s employer could be liable for the negligence of its employee.
 Under some circumstances, a vendor or social host who provided alcohol to a drunk driver who caused an accident may be held accountable.

 Our Norcross Car Accident Attorneys Can Help You

 If you have been hurt in a car accident, and it involved a driver making a U-turn, you should speak with an attorney as soon as possible.
-At Adamson & Cleveland, LLC, we can bring more than 40 years of combined legal experience to your case and a record that includes more than $150 million in verdicts and settlements that we have secured on behalf of clients throughout Georgia.
+At Adamson & Cleveland, LLC, we can bring over 75 years of combined legal experience to your case and a record that includes more than $150 million in verdicts and settlements that we have secured on behalf of clients throughout Georgia.
 We will provide the one-on-one attention and aggressive legal representation that you deserve.
 You can count on us to pursue the maximum amount of compensation for you.
 To learn more about how we can help you, call or reach us online today and receive a free consultation through our conveniently located Norcross office.